Arrast-Larrebieu: Demography

-In 2017 the commune had 95 inhabitants.
+The inhabitants of the commune are known as Urrustoitars.
 The population data given in the table and graph below for 1836 and earlier refer to the former commune of Arrast.

 Economy

 Economic activity is mainly agricultural (livestock and pasture).
 The town is part of the Appellation d'origine contrôlée zone designation of Ossau-iraty.

 Culture and Heritage

 Civil heritage

 An enclosure with an earthen parapet (a protohistoric fort or Gaztelu zahar) at an altitude of 282 metres at a place called Gazteluxaga reflects the ancient past of the commune.

 Religious heritage

 The Parish Church of Sainte-Lucie (19th century) is registered as an historical monument.
 It has a bell tower called Trinity or Souletin meaning the "top of the wall", pierced by bays for the bells with three roof peaks of approximately equal height, hence the name Trinity.
 The church contains a Processional Cross (17th century) which is registered as an historical object.